About Jaelle Pedroli

 Jaelle Pedroli is a Western Australian artist, living and working in Perth, (Whadjuk Noongar Boodjar).
 She was raised in the Southern Forest (Boojarah) region of WA, and in these formative years, living and forming connection to the Australian bush, she developed the inherent visual language that is now tangible in her artwork.

 Since graduating with a Visual Arts degree from Curtin University (2004), Pedroli has continued to work as an artist and a Visual Arts educator.
-Intensifying her focus on her own practice in the last five years, her artwork has been acquired by the City of Melville public collection (2023) and she has been selected as a finalist for numerous prizes and awards including: the Perth Royal Art Prize for Landscape (2024), Minnawarra Art Award (2024) Lethbridge Small Scale Art Award (2023), Rockingham Art Award (2023) and, Melville Art Award (2022/23/24).
-She has exhibited with numerous group shows, including The Moores Building, Fremantle (2022) and had her first solo show in February, 2024 at Gallow’s Gallery, Mosman Park.
+Intensifying her focus on her own practice in the last five years, her artwork has been acquired by the City of Melville public collection (2023) and she has been selected as a finalist for numerous prizes and awards including: the Minnawarra Art Award (2024), Lethbridge Small Scale Art Award (2023), Rockingham Art Award (2023) and, Melville Art Award (2022/23/24).
+She has exhibited with numerous group shows, including The Moores Building, Fremantle (2022) and had her first solo show in February 2024 at Gallow’s Gallery, Mosman Park.
+Her next solo show is scheduled for 1 August 2025 at Earlywork Gallery, South Fremantle.

 Artist Statement